PepsiCo profits up as charges fade but sales slip after price rises

 The food and drinks company said on Friday that it expects organic revenue growth of at least 4% this year.
 That is less than half the 9.5% growth that PepsiCo booked in 2023.

-Shares dropped 2% before the opening bell even as the company announced a 7% boost to its annual dividend, and said that it would buy back about one billion dollars-worth (£0.8 billion) of its shares.
+Shares dropped 3% at the opening bell even as the company announced a 7% boost to its annual dividend, and said that it would buy back about one billion dollars-worth (£0.8 billion) of its shares.

 For the three months ending December 30, PepsiCo earned 1.3 billion dollars (£1.03 billion), or 94 cents per share.
 That compares with 518 million dollars (£410 million), or 37 cents per share, a year earlier.